YouTube

 STILL AS BEAUTIFUL AS BEFORE

-I got the 10pence airport bus and had eventually arrived in Tbilisi.
-It was dark but it was as stunning as I remember from visiting here in 2017 when it took me completely by surprise.
-At night all the city’s landmarks are lit up and as it is fairly small can be seen from pretty much anywhere.
+I got the 10pence airport bus and eventually arrived in Tbilisi.
+It was dark, but it was as stunning as I remembered it from my visit here in 2017.

 ENVOY HOSTEL